juagargi/scion/doc/ColibriDesign.rst

     A reservation between two ASes.
 This is a "tube" that allows to communicate control-plane traffic directly, or to embed one or multiple end-to-end reservations inside.
-    A segment reservation can be of type up, down, core, peering-up, or peering-down.
-Up, down, and core are similar to the corresponding regular SCION segments; peering-up and peering-down end or start with a peering link, respectively.
     All segment reservations have a maximum set of 16 versions.

 End-to-end (E2E) reservation